nikolozsec/webr/README.md

-# webbr #
+# webR #

-webbr is a simple tool that helps you retrieve http status codes for list of websites, take website screenshots with Chrome
+webR is a simple tool that helps you retrieve http status codes for list of websites, take website screenshots with Chrome

 ### Install ####